 Waves in Everyday Life

 There are lots of waves all around us in everyday life.
 Sound is a type of wave that moves through matter and then vibrates our eardrums so we can hear.
-Light is a special kind of wave that is made up of photons that helps us to see.
+Light is a special kind of wave that is made up of photons.
 You can drop a rock into a pond and see waves form in the water.
 We even use waves (microwaves) to cook our food really fast.

 Waves can be divided into various categories depending on their characteristics.
 Below we describe some of the different terms that scientists use to describe waves.

 All waves can be categorized as either mechanical or electromagnetic.

 are waves that require a medium.
 This means that they have to have some sort of matter to travel through.
 These waves travel when molecules in the medium collide with each other passing on energy.
 One example of a mechanical wave is sound.
 Sound can travel through air, water, or solids, but it can't travel through a vacuum.
 It needs the medium to help it travel.
 Other examples include water waves, seismic waves, and waves traveling through a spring.

 are waves that can travel through a vacuum (empty space).
 They don't need a medium or matter.
 They travel through electrical and magnetic fields that are generated by charged particles.
 Examples of electromagnetic waves include light, microwaves, radio waves, and X-rays.